kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     ![](images/E1T1S7.png)

-    > **Note**: Please disregard the warning `the storage file share subscription ID is not registered to Microsoft.CloudShell Namespace` and proceed with the next task.
+    > **Note:** Please disregard the warning `the storage file share subscription ID is not registered to Microsoft.CloudShell Namespace` and proceed with the next task.

 ### B. Upload files to a storage account: